-- HVA 201 Commercial Refrigeration - HVA 203 Commercial Air Conditioning and Refrigeration - HVA 253 Successful Career & Life Strategies
+HVA 201 Commercial Refrigeration

+HVA 203 Commercial Air Conditioning and Refrigeration

+HVA 253 Successful Career & Life Strategies

-LAW ENFORCEMENT EDUCATION (LEE)
+LAW ENFORCEMENT EDUCATION (LEE) ASSOCIATE IN APPLIED SCIENCE DEGREE

 This curriculum trains students for a career as law officers at the city, state or federal levels or in retail or industrial security.
-It serves students with no previous experience; those presently employed; those seeking advancement; or those wanting to transfer to a four-year college for a bachelor's degree in law enforcement.
+It serves students with no previous experience; those presently employed; or those seeking advancement.

-- 1. Demonstrate competency requirements in entry-level position as a law enforce ment officer. - 2.
-Identify problem-solving skills that will correlate to those used by law enforcement officers. - 3.
-Demonstrate the ethical and professional standards used by law enforcement officers. - 4.
-Prepare to meet state requirements for state certification as a law enforcement officer. - 5.
-Prepare to transfer to a four-year college or university to receive a baccalaureate degree in Law Enforcement or Criminal Justice after completing their two-year degree at Morton College.
+- Demonstrate competency requirements in entry-level position as a law enforce ment officer. - Identify problem-solving skills that will correlate to those used by law enforcement officers. - Demonstrate the ethical and professional standards used by law enforcement officers. - 4.
+Prepare to meet state requirements for state certification as a law enforcement officer. - Prepare to transfer to a four-year college or university to receive a baccalaureate degree in Law Enforcement or Criminal Justice after completing their two-year degree at Morton College.